Leon Louw a Nobel Peace Prize nominee said:

-“Every informed person needs to know about Bitcoin because it might be one of the world’s most important developments” since Bitcoin was made availably for trade in 2009, it is undisputed that bitcoin is indeed one of the most important developments of the 21st century.
+Since Bitcoin was made available for trading in 2009, it is undisputed that bitcoin is indeed one of the most important developments of the 21st century.

-What is Bitcoin
+What is Bitcoin?

-What differentiates Bitcoin from other currencies
+What differentiates Bitcoin from other currencies?

 So, it is like conventional currencies like dollars, euros, or naira, which are also traded digitally.

-However Bitcoin is different from conventional money in the sense that it is decentralized – this means that it cannot be controlled by any political system, government, or institution.
+However, Bitcoin is different from conventional money in the sense that it is decentralized – this means that it cannot be controlled by any political system, government, or institution.

 Who created Bitcoin?

 The idea was to produce a currency independent of any central authority, transferable electronically, more or less instantly, with very low transaction fees.

 Who prints Bitcoin?